Available for invited lectures, workshops and policy dialogues on accessibility, design and governance.

 Nilesh Singit

 I work at the intersection of disability rights, accessibility, and governance, with a particular focus on how law and policy translate into practice in the built environment and in technology.
-For over twenty-five years, my work has engaged with accessibility not as an afterthought or checklist, but as a question of institutional design, accountability, and implementation.
+For more than twenty-five years, my work has treated accessibility not as an afterthought or a checklist requirement, but as a question of institutional design, accountability, and implementation.

-I am currently a Distinguished Research Fellow at the Centre for Disability Studies, NALSAR University of Law, where my work centres on accessibility under the UN Convention on the Rights of Persons with Disabilities and the Rights of Persons with Disabilities Act, 2016.
-At NALSAR, I contribute to research and institutional reporting connected to matters before the Supreme Court of India, including accessibility issues arising from Rajive Raturi v.
+I currently serve as a Distinguished Research Fellow at the Centre for Disability Studies, NALSAR University of Law.
+My work there focuses on accessibility under the UN Convention on the Rights of Persons with Disabilities and the Rights of Persons with Disabilities Act, 2016.
+I contribute to research and institutional reporting connected to matters before the Supreme Court of India, including accessibility issues arising from Rajive Raturi v.
 Union of India and Nilesh Singit v.
 Union of India.
-This work has involved developing evidence-based inputs on accessibility standards, compliance frameworks, and normative benchmarks for the built environment—areas where legal principle meets material reality.
+This engagement involves developing evidence-based inputs on accessibility standards, compliance frameworks, and normative benchmarks for the built environment, where legal principle meets material reality.

-Alongside academic and institutional work, I maintain an independent consulting practice as an Accessibility Strategist, advising public bodies, infrastructure projects, and organisations on architectural and physical accessibility.
-This includes large-scale site audits, retrofit planning, compliance roadmaps, and strategic guidance for capital projects.
-My work spans transport systems, campuses, public buildings, and heritage structures, with emphasis on durability, feasibility, and legal defensibility of accessibility measures.
+Alongside academic and institutional engagements, I maintain an independent consulting practice as an Accessibility Strategist, advising public bodies, infrastructure projects, and organisations on architectural and physical accessibility.
+My work includes large-scale site audits, retrofit planning, compliance roadmaps, and strategic guidance for capital projects.
+I have worked across transport systems, campuses, public buildings, and heritage structures, with a consistent emphasis on durability, feasibility, and the legal defensibility of accessibility measures.

 I serve on the Supreme Court of India Committee on Accessibility, have advised multiple public institutions, and contribute to policy frameworks adopted across states.
 I accept selected invitations for lectures, workshops, and policy dialogues where engagement supports institutional learning, evidence-led reform, and thoughtful approaches to accessibility, design, and governance.

-Beyond his professional engagements, Nilesh draws on cinema and storytelling as spaces for reflection on empathy, transformation, and social change.
-His enduring concern is with building a civic culture where accessibility is embedded in governance, not appended as accommodation.
+Beyond work, I draw on cinema and storytelling as spaces for reflection on empathy, transformation, and social change.
+My enduring concern is with building a civic culture in which accessibility is embedded in governance itself, rather than appended later as accommodation.